miningsubgraphs/algorithms/README.md

 3. The algorithms were implemented recursively.
 To avoid stackoverflow issue, we may set VM arguments: -Xss10M.
 4. the input files are in the folder ''graphs'', and the output files are in folder ''outputs''.
 5. SimpleForwardSizeKUsingArrayList,SimpleSizeKUsingArrayList,VariantSimpleSizeKUsingArrayList and TopDownEnumerationSizeKUsingArrayList correspond to the SimpleForward,Simple,VSimple and TopnDown algorithms in the paper titled Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality.
-6. KDeltaDelayEnumeration is the algorithm with a delay of O(k\Delta).
+6. KDeltaDelayEnumeration is the algorithm with a delay of $O(k\Delta)$.
 The source code is in the package of src/arraylist/sizek/algorithm.